-Lead medical personnel (emergency trained) on site: ,
+Lead medical personnel (emergency trained) on site: Jim Kern, EMT

-Experience in sporting events (Marathon, Triathlon, Open water swim, etc.):
+Experience in sporting events (Marathon, Triathlon, Open water swim, etc.): Yes

 Will medical personnel be located on the course?
+Yes

 The number of medical personnel will be dependent on the course layout, number of swimmers in the water,

 expected conditions, etc. How many medical personnel do you plan to have on site?
+More than 7